fcr3/ncappzoo_analysis/README.md

 Output:
 - outputs json and csv files for current data pulled from github
 - outputs csv file that builds upon reference file using current data

+*Note: v2 uses PyGithub, which grabs the json data using requests rather than curl*

 ## Viewing Graph Trends
 `Graph_Visuals.ipynb`